Migrating from v4.x to v5.x

 tag properties with serializer-specific attributes to change deserialization behavior,

-attribute to a data member to override its
+such as adding a JsonPropertyName attribute to a data member to override its

 serialized property name.